Our leadership team has more than 60 years of combined experience in education at all levels, from leading classrooms to shaping federal policy.

 Our Leadership Team

-Tim brings 17 years of experience in public education to EdNavigator, including service as an urban school teacher, organizational leader, and policy expert.
+Tim brings nearly two decades of experience in public education to EdNavigator, including service as an urban school teacher, organizational leader, and policy expert.
 Prior to founding EdNavigator, he served alongside Ariela Rozman as President of TNTP, a leading education nonprofit organization that partners with school systems and states to ensure that all students get excellent teachers.
 During his eight years in that role, TNTP became a leading source of innovative research and a respected independent voice on teacher quality issues.
 Before joining TNTP in 2001, Tim taught social studies at Northeast Middle School in Baltimore.
 He holds a MA in Teaching from Johns Hopkins University and a BA in American Studies from Northwestern University.
 He lives in Chicago with his wife and two children.

 A native of East St. Louis, IL, Whitney brings to her work 10 years of experience as an award-winning teacher, school principal and instructional expert.
 Her career in education began in New Orleans, where she moved after Hurricane Katrina to become a founding teacher and eventually 7th-9th grade principal at KIPP Central City Academy.
 Her extraordinary success with students earned her the 2011 Fishman Prize, a $25,000 award given annually to just four teachers nationwide.
 Whitney holds a BA in English and Modern Foreign Languages from Jackson State University, a MA in Organizational Leadership from Teacher’s College at Columbia University, and a Master’s in Education Policy and Management from the Harvard Graduate School of Education.
 She lives in New Orleans, LA.

-David Keeling has 16 years of experience in strategic communications and public education.
+David Keeling has more than 15 years of experience in strategic communications and public education.
 Over the last decade and a half, his words have appeared in teacher recruitment ads in the New York City subway, in news outlets from Education Week to The New York Times, and in the remarks and messages of some of the nation’s most prominent education leaders.
 Before EdNavigator, he served for six years as Vice President of Communications for TNTP, leading the organization’s communications, marketing and publications strategy and advising TNTP staff, state education agencies and urban school systems nationwide on communicating with teachers, parents, school leaders, and other stakeholders.
 He holds a BA in English from Middlebury College and lives with his wife and two children in Chicago.